-They struggle when trust, strategy, and execution fall out of alignment.
+Most organizations don’t struggle because they lack passion.
+They struggle when leadership, trust, and execution fall out of alignment.

-Ambition can build momentum.
+Ambition can create momentum.

-It can also blur purpose.
+It can also blur direction.

 Clarity about trust.

-Clarity about responsibility.
+Clarity about stewardship.

 Clarity about what endures.